 Norse Atlantic Airways Flight Cancellation Compensation

-Europe has laws to help you if your flight gets cancelled.
-Here’s what you need to know:
+Europe has regulations to assist you if your flight gets cancelled.
+Here’s the important information:

-In the event of a flight cancellation within two weeks of you’re supposed to leave, you might get compensation up to €600.
-But keep in mind – the airline can avoid paying if they can get you on another flight that aligns closely with your original schedule.
+If your flight is cancelled less than two weeks before you’re supposed to leave, you may be entitled to compensation as much as €600.
+However, there’s a condition – the airline can avoid paying if they rebook you on a different flight that aligns closely with your original schedule.

 Advance Notice | Re-routing Requirements |